-The Miss Branghtons, though they saw almost immediately the characters of the women to whom I had so unfortunately applied, were, nevertheless, so weak and foolish as merely to titter at their behaviour;-as to Madame Duval, she was for some time so strangely imposed upon, that she thought they were two real fine ladies.

-Indeed, it is wonderful to see how easily and how frequently she is deceived: our disturbance, however, arose from young Brown, who was now between the two women, by whom his arms were absolutely pinioned to his sides: for a few minutes his complaints had been only murmured; but he now called out aloud, "Goodness, ladies, you hurt me like any thing! why, I can't walk at all, if you keep pinching my arms so!"

-This speech raised a loud laugh in the women, and redoubled the tittering of the Miss Branghtons: for my own part, I was most cruelly confused; while the countenance of Lord Orville manifested a sort of indignant astonishment; and, from that moment, he spoke to me no more till he took leave.
+The Miss Branghtons, though they saw almost immediately the characters of the women to whom I had fo unfortunately applied, were, nevertheless, so weak and foolish, as merely to titter at their behaviour.
+As to Madame Duval, she was really for fome time fo ftrangely imposed upon, that she thought they were two real fine ladies.
+Indeed it is wonderful to fee how eafily and how frequently she is deceived: our disturbance, however, arose from young Brown, who was now between the two women, by whom his arms were absolutely pinioned to his sides: for a few minutes, his complaints had been only murmured; but he now called out aloud, Goodness, Ladies, you hurt me like any thing! why I can't walk at all, if you keep pinching my arms fo!"
+This speech raised a loud laugh in the women, and redoubled the tittering of the Miss Branghtons.
+For my own part, I was most cruelly confused; while the countenance of Lord Orville manifested a fort of indignant astonishment; and, from that moment, he spoke to me no more, till he took leave.

+I 5

+Madame

-Madame Duval, who now began to suspect her company, proposed our taking the first box we saw empty, bespeaking a supper, and waiting till Mr. Branghton should find us.
+Madame Duval, who now began to sufpect her company, proposed our taking the first box we saw empty, bespeaking a supper, and waiting till Mr. Branghton should find us.

-Miss Polly mentioned one she had remarked, to which we all turned; - Madame Duval instantly scated herself; and the two bold women, forcing the frightened Mr. Brown to go between them, followed her example.
+Miss Polly mentioned one she had remarked, to which we all turned; Madame Duval instantly seated herself; and the two bold women, forcing the frightened Mr. Brown to go between them, followed her

+example.
-Lord Orville, with an air of gravity that wounded my very soul, then wished me good night.
-I said not a word; but my face, if it had any connexion with my heart, must have looked melancholy indeed: and so, I have some reason to believe, it did; for he added, with much more softness though not less dignity, "Will Miss Anville allow me to ask her address, and to pay my respects to her before I leave town?"

-Oh, how I changed color at this unexpected request!-yet, what was the mortification I suffered, in answering, "My Lord, I am-in Holborn!"

-He then bowed, and left us.
+Lord Orville, with an air of gravity that wounded my very foul, then wished me good night.
+I said not a word; but my face, if it had any connection with my heart, must have looked melancholy indeed: and so, I have some reason to believe, it did; for he added, with much more softness, though not less dignity, "Will Miss Anville allow me to ask her address, and to pay my respects to her before I leave town?"
+O how I changed colour at this unexpected request!-yet what was the mortification I suffered, in answering, "My Lord, I am-in Holborn."
+He then bowed and left us.